Show specific, concrete direction on lockdown: Uddhav to Modi

 Maharashtra Chief Minister Uddhav Thackeray on Monday asked Prime Minister Narendra Modi to show "specific and concrete direction" on the ongoing lockdown.
-A CMO official quoted Thackeray saying this during Modi's virtual interaction with chief ministers on Monday.
+During his interaction via video conferencing with the PM who chaired a COVID-19 strategy meeting with chief ministers, Thackeray said that deployment of the Central forces will give rest to police personnel in Maharashtra who are exhausted due to COVID-19 duty.

 "Show us specific and concrete direction on lockdown, the states will implement the same," an official statement quoted Thackeray as telling the prime minister.
-The statement said Thackeray also requested Modi to start local trains in Mumbai for essential services staff working in the city.
+Thackeray also requested Modi to start local trains in Mumbai for essential services staff working in the city, it said.

+Maharashtra has so far reported total 23,401 COVID-19 cases, the highest in the country, and 868 deaths, including 14,355 cases in Mumbai with 528 fatalities.
+"We need some help from the Central forces so that our police staff can take some rest.
+The staff is currently exhausted.
+We can not let them fall sick," he said.

+Thackeray also demanded medical facilities of various Central agencies, such as the Army, the Navy and the Air Force, the Mumbai Port Trust, located in the state as part of a preparedness to tackle the coronavirus pandemic.
+"It will help in reducing stress on our administration and people," Thackeray said.

 - READ MORE ON: